DaRealFreak/watcher-go/README.md

 You can also specify which module to run by passing an example url to retrieve the module from.
 Modules can be run parallel to each other with the `--parallel` flag, causing each module to run independently from each other, ignoring possible rate limits from other modules.
 It is also possible to run only specific modules by attaching the repeated flag `--url`.
+In case you want to disable modules from being run you can attach the repeated flag `--disable`.

 ### Adding Accounts/Items
 Accounts and tracked items be added by attaching to the add command (f.e. `watcher add item`)